airspaced-nk5/GeometricalOptics.jl/README.md

 using Pkg; Pkg.add("GeometricalOptics")
 ```

-Though not strictly necessary for basic analyses, it is also highly recommended to add Plots.jl.
-This will appear in some of the examples.

 ## Roadmap

 The package will be periodically updated with the following objectives in mind, in order of decreasing priority: